 A Time Extension Certificate can be purchased and a refundable $4,500 deposit provided which allows a new property owner 6 additional months to obtain a SOR or Compliance Certificate.
 The $4,500 deposit will be refunded if EBMUD is provided an SOR stating that the Property Owner is not responsible for sewer maintenance.

 What enforcement actions are in place if an HOA does not comply?Enforcement action may be taken against an HOA and/or the property owners within a Common Interest Development to address non-compliance with the Regional PSL Program.
 Non-compliance includes failing to provide a Statement of Responsibility by November 20, 2019 (or within 180 days of formation for HOAs formed after May 24, 2019), providing an incomplete SOR, and/or failing to obtain a Compliance Certificate by the applicable required deadline.
 Enforcement may include the following:

 What if my HOA votes to change the allocation of responsibility for sewer maintenance?

 If an HOA takes any action affecting the allocation of PSL maintenance responsibility within a Common Interest Development, the HOA must notify EBMUD by providing an updated Statement of Responsibility within 30 days of taking the action.

-After November 20, 2019, if an HOA decides to increase or decrease the length of PSL the HOA is responsible to maintain, the following requirements apply:
+If an HOA decides to increase or decrease the length of PSL the HOA is responsible to maintain, the following requirements apply: